stridecolossus/jove-blog/blog/part-2-triangle/devices.md

 In this chapter we:

-* Created a GLFW window and Vulkan surface

 * Enumerated the physical devices available on the local hardware and selected one appropriate for the demo application.

 * Created the logical device and work queues used in subsequent chapters

 * Added supporting functionality for _two stage invocation_ and population of structure arrays.